Google's Project Tango could be the biggest thing to happen to smartphone technology in years. Here's why.

 Project Tango at Google I/O 2016

-But perhaps most exciting was when Google's Johnny Lee (via VentureBeat) showed a video demonstrating various research projects that were underway.
+Perhaps the most exciting Tango developments to come out of Google's developer conference last year was when Johnny Lee (via VentureBeat) showed a video demonstrating various research projects that were underway.
 This included ultra-precise indoor navigation in use, complete with a waypoint overlay on the phone's display, which looks a bit like a modern first person shooter game, except those little digital breadcrumbs lead to a delicious meal or an important appointment rather than a virtual bloodbath.

 Also shown off was the potential to map large buildings in 3D from the outside, while another demo showed how Project Tango could detect and remove moving objects from a captured 3D image.
 Google even showed off how Project Tango could help space robotics, enabling operators to accurately track the position and movements of their robots from thousands of miles away.